micropython/micropython/README.rst

 * Your product is supported by the primary `"adafruit/circuitpython" <https://github.com/adafruit/circuitpython>`_ repo.
 This way we can update any custom code as we update the CircuitPython internals.
-* Your product is listed on circuitpython.org.
+* Your product is listed on `circuitpython.org <https:/circuitpython.org>`__ (source
+  `here <https://github.com/adafruit/circuitpython-org/>`_).
 This is to ensure that a user of your product can always download the latest version of CircuitPython from the standard place.
 * Your product has a user accessible USB plug which appears as a CIRCUITPY drive when plugged in.

 If you choose not to meet these requirements, then we ask you call your version of CircuitPython